dinkumoil/ScriptCollection/ReadMe.md

 To extract the plugin list (a JSON document) from its DLL file, the script uses an external helper program named _WinApiExec_.
 With this tool it is possible to perform Win32 API calls from within a script.
 If this tool is not present in the intended directory the script will download and unpack its ZIP file.

-The script accepts the following commandline parameters:
+The script accepts the following command line parameters:

 * /N:"Path"  -  Set path of the installation directory of Notepad++ (default: `C:\Program Files (x86)\Notepad++`)
 * /G:"Path"  -  Set full path to _Gup.exe_ (default: `C:\Program Files (x86)\Notepad++\updater\GUP.exe`)